Monmouth Beach Inn

 By the mid-1950s, Valentine Street area residents were calling the inn a “public nuisance” — with too much noise, profanity, and late night organ and jukebox music.
 Between 1933 and 1967, the MBI had 10 different proprietors (including Charles K. Jones, William Benequit, Martin Lavine, Anne McEvoy, Lillian Bade, Richard and Ethel Carter, Theodore Susynski, Harry Woolley, and Nell and Howard Baurband); the last owners were Dan and Terry Carmody.

 Howag Corp, an investment group led by Walter Mihm and Oscar Williams, acquired the MBI’s inactive liquor license in September 1968.
 After sitting dormant for many years, the license was transferred and used at the Haul Out Restaurant on the river at the foot of West Street which opened in 1978.
-It later became Sallee Tee’s Grille (1999-2012) and today it is the Beach Tavern.
+It later became Sallee Tee’s Grille (1999-2012) and today it’s Beach Tavern.

 Interesting article Greg.
 Thanks for posting.